 Duration: The divination can take into account events up to one day per level in the future.
+Magic Resistance: Not applicable.

 Reverse: The reverse of this spell protects one person per level from Aeromantic Divination.
 For the duration of the spell, all Aeromantic Divinations of equal or lower level will completely disregard the affected beings.
-For example, a 5th-level reversed Aeromantic Divination protects up to five people from Aeromantic Divination.
+For example, a 5thlevel reversed Aeromantic Divination protects up to five people from Aeromantic Divination.
 Only 6th-level and greater Aeromantic Divinations will take them into account.
-If they intend to attack another group from their wind skiff, only a 6th-level Aeromantic Divination or greater would give an "ill-aspected" result to their enemies because of their plans.
+If they intend to attack another group from their wind skiff, only a 6thlevel Aeromantic Divination or greater would give an "ill-aspected" result to their enemies because of their plans.